GooFit/GooFit.github.io/index.md

 and was developed under grant number [1005530].
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the developers and do not necessarily reflect the views of the National Science Foundation.
+In addition, we thank the nVidia GPU Grant Program for donating hardware used in developing this framework.

 [GooFit]:            https://github.com/GooFit/GooFit
 [1005530]:           https://nsf.gov/awardsearch/showAward?AWD_ID=1005530